-We may not receive breakthrough device designation by the FDA for our Target-Selector CSF Assay, and even if we do, such designation may not lead to a faster development, regulatory review or clearance process, and it may not increase the likelihood that the assay will receive marketing authorization from the FDA.
+\We may not receive breakthrough device designation by the FDA for our Target-Selector CSF Assay, and even if we do, such designation may not lead to a faster development, regulatory review or clearance process, and it may not increase the likelihood that the assay will receive marketing authorization from the FDA.

-We intend to seek breakthrough device designation from the FDA in the second half of 2021 for our Target-Selector CSF assay.
+Following the full commercial launch of our CSF assay, CNSideTM, we submitted an initial application for Breakthrough Device Designation to the FDA in the second quarter of 2021.
+While that initial submission was denied, we intend to continue to pursue Breakthrough Device Designation for CNSideTM and are gathering data based on the feedback provided by the FDA to further support the submission.
 The FDA's breakthrough devices program is a voluntary program for certain medical devices that provide for more effective treatment or diagnosis of life-threatening or irreversibly debilitating diseases or conditions.
 The goal of the program is to provide patients and healthcare providers with timely access to these medical devices by speeding up their development, assessment and review, while preserving the statutory standards for premarket approval, 510(k) clearance and de novo marketing authorization, consistent with the FDA's mission to protect and promote public health.